najbo/docs/4.x/extend/dashboards/report-widgets.md

 }
 ```

 The **label** element defines the widget name for the Add Widget popup window.
-The **context** element defines the context where the widget could be used.
-October's report widget system allows to host the report container on any page, and the container context name is unique.
-The widget container on the Dashboard page uses the **dashboard** context.
+The **group** element defines the menu item context where the widget can be selected.